danielcbit/apcctrl/doc/manual/manual.rst

 If your operating system does not support a host based firewall (a firewall running on the local machine) then you may try to get some of the functionality of such a firewall with TCP Wrappers.
-As of apcupsd version 3.8.2, TCP Wrappers are implemented if you turn them on when configuring ``./configure --with-libwrap``.
-With this code enabled, you may control who may access your apcupsd via TCP connections (the Network Information Server).
+As of apcctrl version 3.8.2, TCP Wrappers are implemented if you turn them on when configuring ``./configure --with-libwrap``.
+With this code enabled, you may control who may access your apcctrl via TCP connections (the Network Information Server).
 This control is done by modifying the file: /etc/hosts.allow.
 This code is implemented but untested.
 If you use it, please send us some